emaity/uQuiz-Lister/README.md

 However, new quizzes are displayed in the "random" tab every 5 minutes.
 This project takes those new quizzes and stores their information into a database, allowing for multiple pages of quizzes without having to use uQuiz directly.

 # requirements.txt
 Additional packages that need to be installed for quizGet.py and the Flask application.
-Alternatively, one can browse quizzes by using an online SQLite database viewer.
+Alternatively, one can browse quizzes by passing Quizzes.db into an online SQLite database viewer.

 # quizGet.py
 **NO LONGER WORKS** possibly due to some cloudfare protection.
 There may be a way to bypass this using cloudscraper, don't know if I'll try to implement that though.